-What is harissa paste?
+What is Harissa?

-Harissa is a highly popular chili paste used in North African and Middle Eastern cuisine.
+Harissa is a popular chili paste used in North African and Middle Eastern cuisine.
 The recipe varies by the region, so you will find variation after variation depending on the local ingredients.

-It's typically made from local fresh or dried peppers that are often smoked, along with seasonings like caraway, cumin and coriander seeds, garlic, mint, saffron, smoked paprika and salt.
-The mixture is blended with oil to form a chili paste that builds flavor and helps it remain fresher longer.
+It's typically made from local fresh or dried peppers that are sometimes smoked, along with seasonings like caraway, cumin and coriander seeds, garlic, mint, saffron, smoked paprika and salt.

 Harissa Paste Ingredients